-Because the enhanced magnetic map bears a resemblance to a ground magnetic map, it simplifies the recognition of trends in the rock strata and the interpretation of k operator.
+Because the enhanced magnetic map bears a resemblance to a ground magnetic map, it simplifies the recognition of trends in the rock strata and the interpretation of geological structure.
+It defines the near-surface local geology while de-emphasizing deep-seated regional features.
+It primarily has application when the magnetic rock units are steeply dipping and the earth's field dips in excess of 60 degrees.